 Mary Beth Cox, MD, is a guest educator at Doctors In Training.
-She earned her bachelor’s degrees in Genetics and Biochemistry from Texas A&M University.
-She became a Doctor of Medicine after studying at the University of Texas Health Science Center in Houston.
-She then moved to North Carolina for an Internal Medicine residency, followed by an Endocrinology fellowship and a Master’s in Health Sciences at Duke University Medical Center.
-She is currently working for an Endocrinology practice in Fort Worth, Texas.
-In her free time, she enjoys running, tennis, yoga, eating good food and playing outside with her geriatric dogs, sweet children and handsome husband (not necessarily in that order).
+She earned her bachelor’s degrees in Genetics and Biochemistry from Texas A&M University and her MD at the University of Texas in Houston.
+She then moved to North Carolina for an Internal Medicine residency, followed by an Endocrinology fellowship and a Masters in Health Sciences at Duke University Medical Center.
+She moved to Fort Worth in 2010 and began practice as a general endocrinologist.
+Then in 2015, she focused her clinical work on just diabetes and added a busy job in research and development.
+In her free time, she enjoys her family and dogs, running, eating good food, and being outside.

 Emil Tajzoy, MD, is a guest educator at Doctors In Training.
 A native Dallasite, he studied biology and film at Southern Methodist University.
 He stayed in town for medical school at UT Southwestern, and completed his OB/GYN residency at Parkland Hospital.
 He then traveled 10 miles north to Presbyterian Hospital of Dallas for the Advanced Gynecologic Surgery fellowship.
 He has since joined a private practice in the area.
 He enjoys conducting a lecture series for soon to be new dads at Presbyterian.
 In his spare time, he likes playing tennis, attending plays and watching movies with his wife, Catherine, and hanging out with his cat Chappy.

 Cherilyn Cecchini, MD, is a guest educator at Doctors in Training.
 She studied biology and psychology at The Pennsylvania State University and attended medical school at Sidney Kimmel Medical College (formerly Jefferson Medical College) in Philadelphia, PA.
 She completed general pediatric residency at Children's National Medical Center in Washington, DC.
-In her free time, she enjoys soccer, boxing, running, reading, playing with her 4.5 lb dog, and socializing with friends and family.
-Follow her on Instagram.
+She is a board certified pediatrician located in New York, New York.
+In her free time, she enjoys athletics, reading and socializing with friends and family.